react-navigation/react-navigation.github.io/versioned_docs/version-8.x/upgrading-from-7.x.md

   - `"labeled"` - same as `tabBarShowLabel: true`
   - `"unlabeled"` - same as `tabBarShowLabel: false`
 - `tabBarLabel` now only accepts a `string`
-- `tabBarIcon` now accepts an function that can return an icon object, returning a react element still works with `custom` implementation
+- `tabBarIcon` now accepts an icon object or function that can return an icon object, returning a react element still works with `custom` implementation - so you don't need to change anything if you're using `custom` implementation.

 The following props have been removed: